Home » Blog » Nutrition for Healthy Aging » 7 Simple Ways To Detox After Vacation

 Lunch: Prepare a large salad with grilled chicken and vegetables.
 Top it with a light vinaigrette made with olive oil and lemon juice.

-Snack: Slice up about a cup of fresh fruit such as strawberries, apples, or oranges.
+Snack: Slice up about a cup of fresh fruit such as strawberries, apples, and oranges.

 Dinner: Prepare baked salmon or chicken with herbs and lemon.
 Serve with steamed broccoli and quinoa.